 Keywords: indigenous rights, indigenous peoples, indigenous societies, international indigenous movement, indigenous rights under international law, indigenous rights scholarship, indigenous rights policies

 It is fair to say that prior to the 1970s in the Western developed countries, indigenous peoples occupied no significant role in the textbooks of international law.
-They were largely considered as just legal units of domestic law (Wiessner 2008).
-As a response to the consciousness-raising efforts of indigenous peoples in the international forum, the 1970s started the global indigenous renascence (Hannum 1988).
-Gordon Bennett's groundbreaking work in 1978 heralded a rising interest among Western legal scholars in indigenous rights under international law (Bennett 1978).
-The scholarship of Russell Lawrence Barsh and Douglas Sanders helped sustain such interest in indigenous rights among North American legal scholars in the 1980s (Barsh 1983, 1986; Sanders 1983).
-In his landmark 1990 book, The American Indian in Western Legal Thought, Robert Williams provided a historical survey of many of the writings and lectures of major European thinkers and religious figures, and claimed that these theories provided a moral cover for the often brutal subjugation of indigenous peoples and for the taking of their lands.
-Building upon Williams' work, other writers such as S. James Anaya have expanded the field to encompass a wide range of topics concerning indigenous issues under international law (Anaya 1996).
+They were largely considered as just legal units of domestic law (Wiessner, 2008).
+As a response to the consciousness-raising efforts of indigenous peoples in the international forum, the 1970s started the global indigenous renascence (Hannum, 1988).
+Gordon Bennett’s groundbreaking work in 1978 heralded a rising interest among Western legal scholars in indigenous rights under international law (Bennett, 1978).
+The scholarship of Russell Lawrence Barsh and Douglas Sanders helped sustain such interest in indigenous rights among the North American legal scholars in the 1980s (Barsh, 1983, 1986; Sanders, 1983).
+In his landmark 1990 book, The American Indian in Western Legal Thought, Robert Williams provided a historical survey of many of the writings and lectures of major European thinkers and religious figures and claimed that these theories provided a moral cover for the often brutal subjugation of indigenous peoples and for the taking of their lands.
+Building upon Williams’s work, other writers such as S. James Anaya have expanded the filed to encompass a wide range of topics concerning indigenous issues under international law (Anaya, 1996).

 Today, a diverse community of indigenous and non-indigenous legal and interdisciplinary scholars around the globe has produced a comprehensive program on indigenous rights in international law.
-Major figures among contemporary international law scholars have now paid attention to indigenous issues (Falk 2000).
-Further, the adoption of the Declaration on the Rights of Indigenous People in 2007 has rekindled the indigenous rights scholarship, which covers the Declaration's scope, applicability, and implications for national law on indigenous rights (Wiessner 2008; Mansell 2011; Newcomb 2011).
+Major figures of contemporary international law scholars have now paid attention to indigenous issues (Falk, 2000).
+Further, the adoption of the Declaration on the Rights of Indigenous People in 2007 has rekindled the indigenous rights scholarship, which covers the Declaration’s scope, applicability, and implication on national law on indigenous rights (Mansell, 2011; Newcomb, 2011; Wiessner, 2008).